 We are most definitely in snow country in these parts.

 This climb takes us to the base of Powder Mountain Ski Resort.

-While Powder Mountain does not have the spectacular views as many of the other Top 100’s, is a highly recommended climb due to its extreme challenge and high Fiets Index score.
-The start point is only an hour from the Salt Lake City International Airport and can be climbed in the same day as #32 Little Cottonwood Canyon (74 miles south), #39 Big Cottonwood Canyon 70 miles south, or Guardsman (#15) and Empire Passes (#47) which begin at the same location and are 101 miles south of the beginning of the Powder Mountain climb.
+This is an exceptional and worthwhile cycling challenge and the top bike climb in Utah.
+The start point is only an hour from the Salt Lake City International Airport, and can be climbed in the same day as #30 Little Cottonwood Canyon (74 miles south), #36 Big Cottonwood Canyon (70 miles south), or #15 Guardsman and #50 Empire Pass from Midway, which begin at the same location and are 101 miles south of the beginning of the Powder Mountain climb.

-The Powder Mountain bike climb begins at the northern end of Eden, Utah and ends in the middle of Powder Mountain ski/board area.
+The Powder Mountain bike climb begins at the northern end of Eden, Utah and ends a little over a mile up the hill past Powder Mountain ski/board area.

 Start of steepest grade starts at mile 3 (15.%)

-Roadway-Traffic-Descent Report: The roadway is very good and there is minimal traffic on this climb.
+Roadway/Traffic/Descent Report: The roadway is very good and there is minimal traffic on this climb.
 The descent is one of the fastest you will ever experience.
-The author had a close call with high speed front wheel shimmy for the first time ever while descending this mountain - close call.
+The author had a close call with high speed front wheel shimmy for the first time ever while descending this mountain -- yikes.